What is a Core Competency?

 - People who display conscientiousness will turn up on time, follow rules, attend to detail, see things through and go the extra mile.

 - People who display altruistic behaviours will share their expertise, assist others in their work, co-operate, provide emotional support, and try to solve problems involving others.

 - Courtesy means positive interpersonal behaviours, being considerate and tactful, good manners and the avoidance of conflict.

-- Civic spirit means supporting and promoting, cheerleading the group or organisation in its purposes and goals, making suggestions for improvement, keeping up with organizational events, participating in initiatives that are not mandatory, speaking up when needed.
+- Civic spirit means supporting and promoting, cheer leading the group or organization in its purposes and goals, making suggestions for improvement, keeping up with organizational events, participating in initiatives that are not mandatory, speaking up when needed.